Pickling is Not Just for Cucumbers!

-Pickling our garden bounty is an important survival skill to get us through in leaner times.
+Pickling your garden bounty is an important survival and food preservation skill to help through in leaner times.
 Few things warm a gardener’s heart more than a fall pantry stocked full of fresh canned and pickled vegetables and fruits.

 New Pickling Recipes to Try